Back to Intro to Storybook

 Unfortunately, the aforementioned testing methods alone aren’t enough to prevent UI bugs.
 UIs are tricky to test because design is subjective and nuanced.
 Manual tests are, well, manual.
 Other UI tests, such as snapshot tests, trigger too many false positives, and pixel-level unit tests are poorly valued.
 A complete Storybook testing strategy also includes visual regression tests.

-Visual testing for Storybook
+Visual testing with Storybook

-There are several tools for visual regression testing.
+There are several tools for visual testing.
 We recommend Chromatic, a free publishing service made by the Storybook maintainers that runs visual tests in a lightning-fast cloud browser environment.
 It also allows us to publish Storybook online, as we saw in the previous chapter.

 Catch a UI change